Meet your hosts: Richard and Nanae Nagaoka Fralick

 41 years on Orcas Island (since Feb, 1981): School Board, Medical Board, Water Board, County Council, Fire Advisory Board, Innkeeper, Restaurant Owner, Public Health District Commissioner.
 (40 years of giving back to community)

 Tentatively retired.
-2021 Goal: Continue Fixing old MG; finishing new barn-- and organizing contents .
+2022 Goal: Continue Fixing old MG and; finishing new barn-- and organizing contents .
 Drove the MG to new barn in 2020 (11-miles) This is a big deal given that the engine was. . . nearly gone.
-The goal in 2021 is to drive this MG around the island.
+The goal in 2022 is to drive this MG around the island.
 (Did not happen in 2021.
 Lots of things did not happen in 2021!